 Postal and proxy voting

 You will receive a Household Enquiry Form (HEF) every year between August and November even if you have already registered.
-Forms are being sent out now.
+More information on the annual canvass can be viewed on our annual canvass page.